parthsalke/Home-Automation-using-ESP8266-IOT-Project/README.md

 2. How to connect ESP8266 to home WiFi Router:
 Just add your WiFi router Ssid name on Line 13 and password on Line 14.

+3. Add the IOTtweet library and ESPAsync_WiFiManager to your IDE.

-3. Simply copy and paste the code in Arduino IDE, after running the code open the Serial Monitor and you will get a IP Address.
+4. Simply copy and paste the code in Arduino IDE, after running the code open the Serial Monitor and you will get a IP Address.
 Simply just copy and then paste the IP Address on your browser and there you are you can now control home appliances using your mobile phone.